glfw/glfw/README.md

    could leak memory
  - [Cocoa] Bugfix: Objective-C files were compiled as C with CMake 3.19 (#1787)
  - [Cocoa] Bugfix: Duplicate video modes were not filtered out (#1830)
- - [Cocoa] Bugfix: Menubar was not clickable on macOS 10.15+ until it lost and regained focus (#1648,#1802)
+ - [Cocoa] Bugfix: Menu bar was not clickable on macOS 10.15+ until it lost and regained focus (#1648,#1802)
  - [Cocoa] Bugfix: Monitor name query could segfault on macOS 11 (#1809,#1833)
  - [Cocoa] Bugfix: The install name of the installed dylib was relative (#1504)